Social Icons

 Directed by Jude Weng

-Finding ‘Ohana is one of those feel good movies we all need.
-The movie plays homage to all the fun adventure movies of the 80s and 90s, with a lot of ideas gotten from the 1985 adventure comedy The Goonies.
-Think of this movie like The Goonies remastered to fit into the time and it sure delivers the needed laugh, adventure, mystery and all round enjoyment needed during this pandemic times.
-Who would have thought in March 2020 when The Covid-19 outbreak became a pandemic that it will carry on until now most of 2021.
-Here is a feel good movie you can watch that will take your mind off the craziness outside and just warm your heart.
+Finding ‘Ohana is one of those feel-good movies we all need.
+The movie pays homage to all the fun adventure movies of the '80s and '90s, with many ideas drawn from the 1985 adventure comedy The Goonies.
+Think of this movie as The Goonies remastered to fit into modern times, and it definitely delivers the laughs, adventure, mystery, and all-around enjoyment needed during these pandemic times.
+Who would have thought that in March 2020, when the COVID-19 outbreak became a pandemic, it would carry on into most of 2021?
+Here is a feel-good movie you can watch that will take your mind off the craziness outside and warm your heart.

-I have to give kudos to the child actors here in this movie.
-The two of them managed to convey the needed emotions for each scene, especially Owen Vaccaro who was the lead in The House with a Clock in Its Walls (2018).
+I have to give kudos to the child actors in this movie.
+The two of them managed to convey the needed emotions for each scene, especially Owen Vaccaro, who was the lead in The House with a Clock in Its Walls (2018).

-The movie is well written and the pacing is good, with some nice cinematography of the island of Hawaii.
-Even though the movie extends towards two-hours the editing and directing of the movie makes you either captivated with the current adventure, laughing at what is happening or amazed by your surroundings.
+The movie is well-written, and the pacing is good, with some nice cinematography of the island of Hawaii.
+Even though the movie extends toward two hours, the editing and directing make you either captivated by the current adventure, laughing at what’s happening, or amazed by your surroundings.

-The movie starts with an intro to our lead a young adventure hunter girl around twelve named Pili (Kea Peahu) she and her brother (Ioane by Alex Aiono) with their widow mother (Leilana) travel to Hawaii.
-Theirs is no vacation, but to visit their grand-father who Leilana believes is not taking good care of himself.
-There Pili continues her exploring of the house and discovers a journal of a man named Monks who along with two other men, kept a treasure buried away in the mountains.
-Her discovery of this journal kept away by her grand-father also led her to meet Casper (Owen Vaccaro) another young person her age.
-She was able to convince Casper about her hunch on the treasure location and won his help to save her save her grand-father from financial woes.
+The movie starts with an intro to our lead, a young adventure-hunter girl around twelve, named Pili (Kea Peahu).
+She and her brother, Ioane (Alex Aiono), along with their widow mother, Leilana, travel to Hawaii.
+This isn’t a vacation, but a trip to visit their grandfather, who Leilana believes isn’t taking good care of himself.
+While there, Pili continues exploring the house and discovers a journal belonging to a man named Monks, who, along with two other men, buried treasure in the mountains.
+Her discovery of this journal, hidden away by her grandfather, also leads her to meet Casper (Owen Vaccaro), another young person her age.
+She convinces Casper to help her find the treasure’s location and save her grandfather from financial woes.

 They run off, and later Hana (Casper’s friend) and Ioane go searching for them.
-Soon the four are soaked deep into the mountains searching for the treasure and the way out.
+Soon, the four of them are deep in the mountains, searching for the treasure and trying to find their way out.

-This would have had a higher rating if they had removed two things which were just too cheesy to ignore and looked forced so it became annoying.
-The first was the grumpy old man.
-No need for this forced father to daughter not getting along dynamics.
-Or the mean old grandpa at first to then turn to sweet grandpa later to his grand-daughter.
-The second is the cheesy romantic zing they felt the movie needed.
-It was cheesy and became very much annoying watching Ioane try to catch Hana and she falling for him.
-Like nothing happened that would have prompted her liking him back, but they just had to force the romance.
+This movie would have received a higher rating if they had removed two things that were just too cheesy to ignore and became annoying.
+The first was the grumpy old man trope.
+There was no need for this forced father-daughter, not-getting-along dynamic.
+Or the mean old grandpa who later turns into a sweet grandpa for his granddaughter.
+The second was the cheesy romantic angle they felt the movie needed.
+It was forced and became very annoying watching Ioane try to win Hana’s affection, and her falling for him without any real reason for it.
+The romance felt unnecessary.

-I recommend this movie to anyone who liked The Goonies and to anyone who just love feel good movies.
+I recommend this movie to anyone who liked The Goonies and to anyone who just loves feel-good movies.

 0 comments: